 Mark Simpson picks up more than he bargained for

-A couple of miles past Newark, bored and hot and top down, I zoom past a crop-haired sexy young lout in a T-shirt and jeans with his thumb out.
+A couple of miles past Newark, bored, hot, and top down, I zoom past a crop-haired sexy young lout in a T-shirt and jeans with his thumb out.
 I eye him in the rear-view mirror as he shrinks into the distance.

 I don’t give lifts to hitchhikers.
 It’s asking for trouble.

 OK, so I used to hitchhike everywhere myself years ago when I didn’t have the price of a bus ticket to my name.
 But now I have my own car, things have changed.
-I now realise the Daily Mail was right: hitchhikers are layabouts and bad news.
+Hitchhikers are layabouts and bad news.
 Only loonies, drug addicts and convicts hitch-hike these days.
 Letting a complete stranger into your car and your nicely ordered life is a bad idea.
 It’s dangerous.
 It’s messy.
 It’s daft.
 Unless of course, they’re cute.